KarimOliver/Fraud/README.md

 I got my data here [Data](https://www.kaggle.com/c/ieee-fraud-detection/data).
 Create a data folder in your jupyter notebook and import the Train_Transaction set as a CSV file to that data folder.

-Notebook - Here is my EDA notebook.
+Exploratory - Here is my EDA notebook.
 It's pretty rough, but it has the other models I ran.

 [Report](Report) Slides are in here individually and the final notebook is [here](Report/FInal.ipynb) .

+Static - Images used in the Final Notebook

 Fraud.yml - Contains all of the packages needed to run the code for this project